 Addiction is a Family Disease

 Addiction is a destructive disease that can leave many things damaged along its path.
-Aside from health and behavioral issues, relationships are something that can become negatively affected by an addiction.
+Aside from health and behavioral issues, relationships are something that can become negatively affected by a person with substance use disorderion.
 Understanding that addiction is a family disease is an important first step in repairing the damage addiction has done, whether you are the person suffering from addiction or not.

 Understanding the Damage Addiction Has Caused

-If you are suffering from an addiction, it takes much more than sobriety on your part to repair relationships with loved ones.
+If you are suffering from a person with substance use disorderion, it takes much more than sobriety on your part to repair relationships with loved ones.
 When seeking to repair these important relationships, it’s vital that you understand exactly what damages have been caused.
 This can be worked through during your treatment program, including family therapy and listening intently to what they have to say.

 One of the biggest hallmarks of addiction is hiding your use from the important people in your life.
 You may have isolated yourself from your family, or have lied about where you’re going or who you’re with.
 You may have also lied about why you are acting a different, or whether or not you were high at a certain time.
 This constant secrecy can lead to your family suffering from issues with fear, anger and resentment.

-When someone is suffering from an addiction, they tend to be dishonest in many ways.
+When someone is suffering from a person with substance use disorderion, they tend to be dishonest in many ways.
 People may steal from friends and family in order to pay for their addiction, or borrow money that they do not intend on repaying.
 They may cheat on their partner, lie about their whereabouts or become extremely unreliable.
 They may also be high around their children, while driving or while at work.
 They may also bring dangerous new friends around their home or family members.
 These irresponsible acts will lead friends and family not to trust you, and in turn, may seek to cut you out of their lives for their own safety.

-Unfortunately, when someone is suffering from an addiction, it makes them act out in ways they normally wouldn’t.
+Unfortunately, when someone is suffering from a person with substance use disorderion, it makes them act out in ways they normally wouldn’t.
 Many substances can cause aggressive behavior and impaired judgement, which can be the perfect recipe for abuse.
 Abuse can come in many forms, including emotional abuse, verbal abuse, physical abuse, sexual abuse and more.

-If you are suffering from an addiction, it is very possible that you have been abusive to a loved one during your addiction.
+If you are suffering from a person with substance use disorderion, it is very possible that you have been abusive to a loved one during your addiction.
 Some people may be able to work through this abuse with you and eventually see past it.
 On the other hand, some people may have decided they do not want you in their lives anymore because the damage was too great.
 Addicts who face confrontation about their use can often act out violently, and may or many not even remember that the abuse occurred.

 Tips for a New Start